yfaway/openhab-rules/README.md

 ### Shared motion sensor
 In open space houses, a motion sensor might cover mulitple zones.
 Which zone's light should be turned on when the motion sensor is triggerred?
 A special flag might be used here to indicate which zone takes precedent.

+### Simulate presence during vacation time
+When on extended vacations, the smart switches in the house can be programmed to simulate owner presence (thief prevention).
+The rule to do this is quite simple.
+1. Triggered at sunset time.
+2. Loop until bed time or when the house is unarmed or when stopped from the control panel.
+3. Randomize a light-on period in minutes.
+4. Pick one of the light to turn on, and turn it on for the randomizsed period above.
+5. Sleep for that duration and loop again with another light and another lght-on period.

+This Xtend [light vacation](https://github.com/yfaway/openhab-rules/blob/master/rules/lights-vacation-mode.rules) does just that.
+Eventually it will be converted to Python using the layout mdel APIs.

 ### Interaction with other devices
 The switches can be both the originator (triggering other actions) or the receiver (to turn itself on/off) from other actions.